Homeowners facing flooding as Storm Bert batters Wales

 The Met Office has warned heavy rain is likely to cause travel disruption and flooding, particularly across south Wales.

-NRW has issued flood warnings – where flooding is expected, and immediate action is required – on four stretches of river.
+NRW has issued flood warnings – where flooding is expected, and immediate action is required – on five stretches of river.

 It has also issued alerts – where flooding is possible – for more than 30 areas across Wales.